PrimaveraDeveloper/lithium/dir/rose/specs/ldi-spec-1.0.md

 # Legal Devaluation Indexes Service (LDI) Specification v1.0

-The current version of this service (only available for Portugal) allows to retrieve the devaluation indexes for a reference year.
+The current version of this service (only available for Portugal) allows retrieving the devaluation indexes for a reference year.

 ## Legal Devaluation Indexes Operations